markdouthwaite/minimal-flask-api/README.md

 docker run -p 5000:5000 flask-app
 ```

-You should see your server boot up, and should be accessible as before.
+You should see your server boot up, and should be accessible as before!

+With that done, you've got a containerised ML web API ready to go.

 ## Developing with the template